-- (a) A law school shall have publish and adhere to sound academic standards, including clearly defined standards for good standing, and graduation and dismissal. - (b) A law school shall monitor students' academic progress and achievement from the beginning of and periodically throughout their studies. - (b) A law school shall publish and adhere to due process policies that are fairly and consistently applied for taking any action that adversely affects the good standing or graduation of a student.

-- (c) A law school shall provide a system of academic advising to students that communicates effectively the school's academic standards and graduation requirements, and that provides guidance regarding course selection and sequencing.
+- (a) A law school shall have publish adopt and adhere to sound academic standards, including clearly defined standards for good standing, and graduation and dismissal.
+A law school shall publish these standards. - (b) A law school shall monitor students' academic progress and achievement from the beginning of and periodically throughout their studies. - (b) A law school shall adopt publish and adhere to due process policies that are fairly and consistently applied for taking any action that adversely affects the good standing or graduation of a student.
+A law school shall publish these standards. - (c) A law school shall provide a system of academic advising to students that communicates effectively the school's academic standards and graduation requirements, and that provides guidance regarding course selection and sequencing.
 Academic advising shall provide students with opportunities to plan a program of study consistent with that student's goals. - (d) A law school shall provide the academic support necessary to assure each student a satisfactory opportunity to complete the program, graduate, and become a member of the legal profession. - (e) (e) A law school shall not continue the enrollment of a student whose inability to do satisfactory work performance reasonably indicates is sufficiently manifest so that the student's continuation in school would inculcate false hopes, constitute economic exploitation, or detrimentally affect the education of other students. that the student will not successfully complete the course of study at the law school and be admitted to the bar.